FabrizioZeballos/FabrizioZeballos/README.md

 <br>

-- Currently working as a Programming Teaching Assistant at Henry
+- Currently working as a Programming Teaching Assistant at Henry.
-- My expertise lies in building robust APIs and fine-tuning database efficiency
+- I excel in crafting intuitive user interfaces and developing seamless user experiences using frontend technologies.
-- DIY Learning: I thrive on self-directed learning, having taught myself guitar from a young age and becoming fluent in English independently
+- My expertise extends to building robust APIs and fine-tuning database efficiency.
-- Currently open to internship or new job opportunities
+- Currently open to new job opportunities.

 <br><br>